mantidproject/mantid/docs/source/release/v6.3.0/muon.rst

   - A bug has been fixed that caused Model fitting to not update it's results table list.
   - Plotting in Model fitting now features a greater number of units for parameters and sample logs.
   - The dates and times for relevant parameters in model fitting have been formatted so that they can be plotted with relative spacing.
-  - When a new fit is performed in Muon Analysis it no longer reselects all parameter workspaces in the results tab.